python-compiler-tools/painless-import-extension/README.md

       binary contents.

-Things become quite useful when you're loading DSLs(domain specific languages), or other programming languages that compile to the Python bytecode.
+Things become quite useful when you're loading DSLs(domain specific languages), or other programming languages that compile to the Python.

 For example, we give an implementation of loading the script of [muridesu](https://github.com/LanguageAsGarbage/muridesu-lang) language(Python 3.7 only).